MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/customize-business-process-flows.md

 With business process flows, you define a set of stages and steps that are displayed in a control at the top of a form.
 Each stage contains a group of steps.
 Each step represents a field where data can be entered.
 Users advance to the next stage by using the **Next Stage** button.
 You can make a step required so that users must enter data for the corresponding field before they can proceed to the next stage.
 This is called “stage-gating.”

 Business process flows appear relatively simple compared to other types of processes.
-This is because they do not provide any conditional business logic or automation beyond providing a streamlined experience for data entry and controlling entry into stages.
+This is because they don't provide any conditional business logic or automation beyond providing a streamlined experience for data entry and controlling entry into stages.
 However, when you combine them with other processes and customizations, they can play an important role in saving users time, reducing training costs, and increasing user adoption.

-## Entities available for business process flows
+## Entities available for business process flow

 Entities are sets of records.
 You can use the following entities to create business process flows in Dynamics 365 Sales and Dynamics 365 Sales Professional: